Linear Barcode ActiveX Control & DLL

 CodabarStopCharacter B The Stop Character in the Codabar barcode.

-DataToEncode na DataToEncode is the data which is to be encoded in the barcode.
+DataToEncode na The data to be encoded in the barcode.
 If the barcode control is connected to a control source, the source will override this property.

-EANUPCSupplement 0 EANUPCSupplement is the number of digits the UPC or EAN supplement will contain.
+EANUPCSupplement 0 The number of digits the UPC or EAN supplement will contain.

-FixedResolutionCM 0 Sets the pixels per CM.
-This is useful when it is necessary to set the resolution of the output image.
-The default setting is "0" which is an automatic selection.
+FixedResolutionCM 0 Sets the pixels per CM, which is useful when setting the resolution of the output image.
+The default setting is "0."

-Font Arial 8 Points Used to change the font or font point size of the text interpretation or human readable text.
-In VB, this property may be changed in code, for example: BarCode1.Font.Size = 10 BarCode1.Font.Name = "Times New Roman"
+Font Arial 8 Points Used to change the font or point size of the text interpretation or human-readable text.
+In VB, this property may be changed in the code.
+For example BarCode1.Font.Size = 10 BarCode1.Font.Name = "Times New Roman"

 ForeColor 0 The color of the foreground text and bars in the barcode specified by the Visual Basic Color Constant.
 The background color represented as an integer number from 0 (black) to 16777215 (white) obtained by combining the red, green, and blue values (each ranging from 0 to 255) to represent a color with the following formula: ((red * 1) + (green * 256) + (blue * 65,536)).